 • Allow the cobbler to cool for a few minutes after baking to let the filling set before serving.
 Enjoy it warm with ice cream or whipped cream.

-• Store cobbler covered at room temperature for 2 to 3 days, or refrigerate for up to 4 days.
+• Store cobbler covered at room temperature for 2 days, or refrigerate for up to 4 days.

 5 from 3 votes↑ Click stars to rate now!